EverettBrower/project-1/README.md

 ## Learning Objectives

 - Basic Unix Shell commands
-- Install and Configure Git using the Unix Shell
+- Install and Configure Git using the Unix shell